abreen/Socrates/README.md

 Socrates can be built with Maven.
 Its exact dependencies are listed in the `pom.xml` file.
-Most of the dependencies will be automatically retrieved from Maven Central when you first run `mvn` from within this repository, with the exception of two:
+Most of the dependencies will be automatically retrieved from Maven Central when you first run `mvn` from within this repository, with the exception of one:

 1.  [`pyfinder`](http://github.com/abreen/pyfinder), a Java library that can be built with Maven.
 Use `git clone` to obtain the code, Maven to build a